Organ donation facts: We debunk the myths

 MYTH: Doctors and nurses won’t do everything they can to save me if I register to be an organ and tissue donor.

-FACT: You will receive the same level of care regardless of whether or not you are an organ and tissue donor.
+FACT: You will receive the same level of care regardless of whether you are an organ and tissue donor.
 According to federal law, doctors treating a potential donor in the hospital are not permitted to also be involved with transplant programs or transplant candidates.

 MYTH: Doctors will recover organs and tissues even if I’m not dead.